-If you would like to book another speaker, please contact Gary.
+If you would like to book another safety speaker, please contact Gary.

 Joe Meanen – Piper Alpha Survivor